I often wonder if those of us who have needed bariatric surgery are programmed differently.

 Skinny folks don't say 'extra mayo'!

 There was a massive long term study done on the habits of people who are considered to be NATURALLY SLIM.
 They don't pig out on vacations, holidays, cruises, birthday dinners; they basically eat the same level of calories no matter what is happening in their life.
 THEY DON'T LOOK FOR EXCUSES TO INDULGE AND OVEREAT!
 They eat roasted chicken and salad but they don't eat the skin and don't pour on the bottled blue cheese dressing.
 They don't eat four Cheddar Biscuits at Red Lobster.
 They enjoy their meal and it is over.
-They do not eat as if they have been at a Vegan Festival for the week. (no letters from Vegans please) As someone who has been obese all her adult life before bariatric surgery, I find this fascinating!
+They do not eat as if they have been at a Vegan Festival for the week.
+As someone who has been obese all her adult life before bariatric surgery, I find this fascinating!

 Preference or Conscious Choice